 Set some rules

-Negotiate rules according to your children’s lifestyle, educational needs and their ages.
-Work out a schedule that strikes the right balance between screen time and active time each day, and set across-the-board-rules (which means parents, too!) such as no devices at meal times.
+Negotiate rules according to your child’s lifestyle, educational needs and age.
+Work out a schedule that strikes the right balance between screen time and active time each day.
+Set family-wide rules (which means parents too!) such as no devices at meal times.
 Limit their usage to two hours per day (maximum).

 Know what your children are watching and playing